unageek/graphest/rust/README.md

 ## `graph`

-`graph` is the only binary of this crate.
+`graph` is the default binary of this crate.

 ```bash
 cargo r --release -- "y = sin(x)"